Dominican Moro De Habichuelas Rojas (Rice With Red Beans)

 Build the sofrito base

-Heat the vegetable oil in a heavy pot or Dutch oven over medium heat until it shimmers.
+Heat the vegetable oil in a heavy pot over medium heat until it shimmers.

-Add the diced red onion and green bell pepper and cook, stirring, until softened and glossy, about 4 to 5 minutes.
+Add the diced onion and bell pepper, and cook, stirring often, until softened and lightly golden, about 5 minutes.

 -